jaredly/j2/core/Readme.md

 onnn the other hand, if I colocate it well enough, maybe I don't need to autogenerate the printing & structured editing. if I just have things in the same file, then it's easy to adjust & keep things in sync. yeah.
 Because I do want to have lots of flexibility with the structured editor, so it can be really nice to use.

+anyway, back to ... some things.
+BinOp is a kind of apply(), as is UnaryOp.
+What if I had them unified in the grammar?
+Would that be very weird?